 Any registered and paid-up active member can compete.
-In order to be a competing member, you must have a unique email address listed on the club's website and set up as a competing member.
+In order to be a competing member, you must have a unique email address listed on the club's website and be set up as a competing member.
+Contact the membership coordinator or the competitions committee to set up or change your competition level.